Operator Overloading in C++

 Why can’t the above-stated operators be overloaded?

 1. sizeof – This returns the size of the object or datatype entered as the operand.
 This is evaluated by the compiler and cannot be evaluated during runtime.
-The proper incrementing of a pointer in an array of objects relies on the sieof operator implicitly.
+The proper incrementing of a pointer in an array of objects relies on the sizeof operator implicitly.
 Altering its meaning using overloading would cause a fundamental part of the language to collapse.

-2. typeid: This provides a CPP program with the ability to recover the actual derived type of the object referred to by a pointer or reference.
+2. typeid: This provides a CPP program with the ability to recover the actually derived type of the object referred to by a pointer or reference.
 For this operator, the whole point is to uniquely identify a type.
-If we want to make a user-defined type to ‘look’ like another type, polymorphism can be used but the meaning of the typeid operator must remain unaltered, or else serious issues could arise.
+If we want to make a user-defined type ‘look’ like another type, polymorphism can be used but the meaning of the typeid operator must remain unaltered, or else serious issues could arise.

 3. Scope resolution (::): This helps identify and specify the context to which an identifier refers by specifying a namespace.
 It is completely evaluated at runtime and works on names rather than values.
 The operands of scope resolution are note expressions with data types and CPP has no syntax for capturing them if it were overloaded.
 So it is syntactically impossible to overload this operator.